shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Tim Gouw](https://unsplash.com/@punttim?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

-^ You won't find a public leaderboard on Exercism.
+^ :up: You won't find a public leaderboard on Exercism.
 Neither will people intentionally obfuscate their results to gain an advantage.
 Instead you will be welcomed by friendly mentors and lively discussion sections.

 ---